 Warning: The following contains spoilers from The Good Doctor Season 1 finale.
-Need to catch up?
-Check out the previous recap here.

 The Good Doctor closed out its first season on Monday with good news for Richard Schiff’s ailing alter ego, who was initially diagnosed with a terminal form of brain cancer.
 A subsequent biopsy showed that he actually has a low-grade glioma, which can be treated via a combination of surgery, radiation and chemotherapy.
 In other words, the guy’s probably gonna make it.